Guereak/USBDuckyScripts/README.md

 # USBDuckyScripts
-Cool USB ducky scripts - Not encoded
+Cool USB ducky scripts - Not encoded \n
 Read the wiki for info